skironDotNet/encrypted-qr-backup-generator/README.md

 ### ABOUT THIS TOOL

-The idea for creating this tool came for the idea for safely storing private keys of the currencies that does not have generators.
+The idea for creating this tool came for the idea for safely storing private keys of the crypto-currencies that don't have generators.

 If so called Brain Wallet can be generated elsewhere there is no need to use this tool, but it may be a good idea to store the seed of Electrum wallet.
 In theory we should remember the seed ourselves and it's already a brain wallet, but some people may already remember long passpharse and this can be reused to backup anything else, using this tool.

 ### HOW IT WORKS

 Entered plain text is being encrypted using JavaScript implementation of OpenSSL library.
 Encryption algorithm used is AES-256-CBC.
 The text encrypted into binary form is converted into Base64 string and is a source for the QR image.
-This way once printed on the paper it can be easy read back by a camera, but remains encrypted.
+Once printed on the paper it can be easy read back by a camera, but remains encrypted.

 Decryption is the exact reversal of that process.